Martinikimi/alx-project-nexus/README.md

 A complete Django REST Framework e-commerce solution with modern frontend, JWT authentication, and high-performance database optimization.

 📖 Introduction

-NexusStore is a feature-rich eCommerce platform built with Django REST Framework for the backend and vanilla JavaScript for the frontend.
+NexusStore is an eCommerce platform built with Django REST Framework for the backend and JavaScript for the frontend.
 It provides a complete online shopping experience with user authentication, product management, shopping cart functionality, and order processing.

 Project Highlights:

-Modern Tech Stack: Django 5.2 + PostgreSQL + Vanilla JavaScript
+Modern Tech Stack: Django 5.2 + PostgreSQL + JavaScript

 Dual Environment Support: Works seamlessly on both localhost for development/testing and Render for live deployment